EmotiBit/EmotiBit_Docs/Troubleshooting.md

 ### Common Symptoms
 - Missing files or libraries resulting in compilation errors (e.g., `fatal error: String.h: No such file or directory`).
-  - SD card detection failures preventing successful firmware installations or uploads.
+  - SD card detection failures are preventing successful firmware installations or uploads.
-- Users trying to upload the compiled binary for the wrong MCU.
+- Users are trying to upload the compiled binary for the wrong MCU.

 ### Solution Steps
 1. **Issue: Missing Package Contents**